Banner image

 Scholar

 If I’m being honest, I’m not a big fan of professional writing or publishing manuscripts.
 It’s clear that not everyone’s work gets published or shared widely.
-(Hello, systemic barriers…) But I’ve had to do my fair share of research to keep my teaching positions over the years, and I’ve actually enjoyed some of these projects. :) To be fair, I am a big fan of qualitative research.
+(Hello, systemic fuckshit…) But I’ve had to do my fair share of research to keep my teaching positions over the years, and I’ve actually enjoyed some of these projects. :) To be fair, I am a big fan of qualitative research.
 People’s stories are important to share and catalog.
+And of course, I do a lot of training, continued education, and personal development in order to continue being the best version of me I can be.
+I like to share what I learn along the way and sometimes that takes the form of presentations, publications, interviews, etc.

 Featured Publications & Awards